 The general approach for reading a tag is as follows:

-request_tag_id()
+Call request_tag_id()

-or CALLBACK_STATE_CHANGED
+or CALLBACK_STATE_CHANGED callback)

-expected tag was found, if it was not found got back to step 1request_page()
+expected tag was found, if it was not found got back to step 1

-with page numberget_state()
+Call request_page() with page number

-or CALLBACK_STATE_CHANGED
+or CALLBACK_STATE_CHANGED callback)

-to retrieve the page from the bufferIf you use a Mifare Classic tag you have to authenticate a page before you
+If you use a Mifare Classic tag you have to authenticate a page before you

 can read it.
-See authenticate_mifare_classic_page()
+See authenticate_mifare_classic_page().

 |